 The Meux Home Museum is a 16-room Victorian mansion that has successfully stood the test of time.
 Dr. Thomas Richard Meux, a physician and Civil War veteran built the 16-room mansion for his family in 1889.

-The house is accessible through roughly an hour-long guided tour.
-Visiting this attraction is both entertaining and educational.
+The house is accessible through roughly an hour-long guided tour, which is both entertaining and educational.

-If historical attractions are your thing, then also check out Kearney Mansion Museum, a house built in French Renaissance style by M. Theo Kearney.
+Extra tip: if historical attractions are your thing, then also check out Kearney Mansion Museum, a house built in French Renaissance style by M. Theo Kearney.
 It sits in Kearney Park, another green space and a nice place to visit in Fresno.

-The center also regularly hosts live entertainment, from music concerts to acts like Cirque du Soleil.
-Past performers have included A-list artists like Justin Bieber, Elton John, and Taylor Swift and performances from Cirque du Soleil.
+The center also hosts live entertainment and concerts from time to time.
+Past music concerts have included A-list artists like Justin Bieber, Elton John, and Taylor Swift and performances from Cirque du Soleil.
 Cool, isn’t it?!

-If you’re looking for a fun night out in Fresno, visit their official website to see what’s on the schedule and plan for the upcoming events.
+If you’re looking for a fun night out in Fresno, visit their official website to see the upcoming events.
 You might join a few interesting Fresno weekend events during your trip.

-6 – Have some wholesome fun at the Fresno Chaffee Zoo
+12 – Have fun at the Fresno Chaffee Zoo

 You don’t have to be a kid to appreciate a visit to the Fresno Chaffee Zoo (sometimes called Roeding Park Zoo, as it’s located inside Roeding Park).
 People of all ages will enjoy spending the day here, exploring the interesting exhibits and outdoor attractions.

 The Valley Farm petting zoo offers guests the chance to interact with and pet a variety of animals native to the Central Valley, including goats, sheep, chickens, cows, and more.
 At Twina Terrace, you’ll have the opportunity to come eye to eye with giraffes and feed these gentle giants.

 There’s also a Stingray Bay to visit and a reptile house where guests can view over 40 species of reptiles up close.

-That’s just a small sample of the outdoor activities you can expect to partake in when you visit the zoo.
+That’s just a small sample of what you can do at Fresno Zoo.
 There are two dining options inside and guests are also welcome to bring in their own food and drinks.

-The Tower District is a neighborhood that sprung up in the 1930s.
+The Tower District, aka Entertainment District, is a neighborhood that sprung up in the 1930s.
 It offers Fresno tourists a little bit of everything.

-During the day, shop at the local boutiques and grab a coffee or casual meal at a cafe.
+During the day, shop at the local boutiques and grab a coffee or casual meal at a coffee shop.
 Irene’s Cafe and Teazers World Tea Market are both local favorites.

 When evening hits, this area of the city turns into a hotspot for nightlife and entertainment.
 For some of the best cocktails in Fresno, head to Lucy’s Lounge.
 For live music and dancing, visit Strummer’s Bar & Grill.